 The term low-code is primarily concerned with developing business applications either internally or for the end-user.
 Low-code means that you don’t have to code the entire application from scratch but rather use pre-made templates and only code what’s truly unique to your app.

 Low-code development is a faster, more efficient way of doing development than traditional methods.
 It’s catching up quickly primarily because of the time and cost savings but also because of its visual nature.
 It’s easier for business users to create apps when they know what they look like.

 It depends on the use case.
-Low-code development is perfect for business users or organization looking for a middle-ground between traditional development and no-code development (without any code whatsoever).
-It’s not ideal for companies who rely on open-source technologies.
+Low-code development is perfect for business users or organizations looking for a middle-ground between traditional development and no-code development (without any code whatsoever).
+It’s not ideal for companies that rely on open-source technologies.

 It depends on your needs.
 Every low-code development platform fits a different purpose and has a different target audience in mind.
 For example, Glide is perfect for small businesses looking to get their feet wet with development whereas Outsystems is better suited for enterprises.

 Jesus is the founder of Low Code Agency: a low-code development agency that allows small business owners to get their mobile and web apps done fast and cost-effectively while maintaining quality.